-photograph of the maps app
+of the maps app

 This app supports visualisation of dynamic maps using the OVE framework.
-It gives users the option of using either OpenLayers or Leaflet as the underlying mapping library and supports tiled map layers (from Bing, OSM, etc), the CARTO platform, vector data described in formats such as GeoJSON and TopoJSON and custom overlays built using JavaScript libraries such as D3.js.
-The OpenLayers mapping library also supports the vector data formats specified by the Open Geospatial Consortium, such as GML, KML and WKT CRS as well as proprietary formats such as OSM, IGC and Esri.
+It gives users the option of using either OpenLayers or Leaflet as the underlying mapping library and supports tiled map layers (from Bing, OSM, etc), the CARTO platform, vector data described in formats such as GeoJSON and custom overlays built using JavaScript libraries such as D3.js.

-The maps app depends on a Map Layers configuration that can be provided within the config.json file (either embedded or as a URL), as an environment variable named OVE\MAPS\LAYERS that points to a URL, or by embedding it within a Map Configuration file.
+The maps app depends on a Map Layers configuration that can be provided within the config.json file (either embedded or as a URL) or as an environment variable named OVE\MAPS\LAYERS, that points to a URL.